survyval/survyval.github.io/index.md

 # Rules
 * Be (relatively) mature
-* Don't grief unles you're at war
+* Don't grief unless you're at war
 * Have fun